Nice to meet you.

 Internal communication is responsible for the sending and receiving of information within an organization.
 A lot of information is shared in business, and keeping employees informed can’t happen without internal communication.
 However, it also serves other functions that some might not immediately realize.

 So, why is an internal communication plan important?
-It makes all of the benefits of internal communication possible by providing a clear framework of the goals, strategies, and tactics for everyone within the organization to follow.
+It makes all of the internal communication benefits possible by providing a clear framework of the goals, strategies, and tactics for everyone within the organization to follow.

-7 steps in creating an internal communication plan
+7 steps in creating an internal communications strategy

 Now that you know why you should care, let’s get down to business.
 Grab a cup of java, round up a few colleagues, and follow these steps to create a foolproof internal communication plan.